 This driver is very easy to install.
 Once it is in the computer it will allow the users to transfer files easily from Windows PC to the Mac and vice versa.
 This means that with this you will be able to read and write NTFS formatted drives.

-The new Paragon NTFS 15 for Mac is now only being sold at $15.96 (Actived 25% Off) with a 10 day free trial.
-Visit the Paragon NTFS Dicount Page and be the first to get this amazing driver at a discounted price.
+The new Paragon NTFS 15 for Mac is now only being sold at $19.95 with a 10 day free trial.
 Make use of the first days to get a feel of what you will be getting before you commit financially.
-Try Paragon today and you will be pleased with the speed at which you will be able to read and write NTFS drives on macOS High Sierra.
+Try Paragon today and you will be pleased with the speed at which you will be able to read and write to NTFS drive in macOS High Sierra.

 Using the Terminal in macOS High Sierra